matiasngf/creative-dev-challenge/docs/hooks-and-stores.md

 [Source](../src/context/use-mouse.ts)

-This hook is used to register a hover event, and make the any effect bigger.
+This hook registers a hover event and makes any hover effect bigger by setting the `size` prop.

 ```tsx
 const { registerHoveredElement, removeHoveredElement } = useRegisterHover()